 Douglas entered law school focused on a career in international human rights.
 However, as he spent more time in Vancouver (he is originally from Salt Lake City, Utah) Douglas became deeply aware of the rights abuses happening in his own community.
-Douglas’s job at Pivot places him at heart of human rights work in Vancouver.
-As our housing and policing campaign Douglas brings his client centred approach to law for systemic change.
+Douglas’ job at Pivot places him at heart of human rights work in Vancouver.
+As our policing campaigner Douglas brings his client centred approach to law for systemic change.

 Away from his clients and the courtroom, Douglas spends his time outdoors, playing soccer, hiking, or just gardening at home.
 He loves to travel and most recently spent time exploring New Zealand.

 e-mail doug [at] pivotlegal [dot] org

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot’s sex work and human rights campaign and has been with Pivot ever since.

 As Pivot’s litigation director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
 Outside the office, Katrina spends her time hanging out with her partner and daughter.
 She also stays active by jogging regularly and dancing as often as possible.

 e-mail katrina [at] pivotlegal [dot] org